carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ~~~
 {: .language-groovy }

-This will produce a queue channel containing a tuple (named list) that has two elements, a value (the pattern match), and the set of file pairs.
+This will produce a queue channel containing  six elements.
+Each element with contain a tuple that has, a string value (the pattern match), and a list with the two files.

 The asterisk, `*`, matches any number of characters (including none), and the `{}` braces specify a collection of subpatterns.
 Therefore the `*_{1,2}.fq.gz` pattern matches any file name ending in `_1.fq.gz` or `_2.fq.gz` .